VIPQualityPost/knittingmotor/docs/OPERATION_MANUAL.md

 After powering on the control box, you will have to reset (aka homing) the knitting carriage once by pressing the `SELECT` button.

-<u>Please make sure that during homing:
+*Please make sure that during homing:<br>
-- no needles are in working position or
+- no needles are in working position or<br>
-- that both PART buttons on the carriage are pressed and needles are in E position
+- that both PART buttons on the carriage are pressed and needles are in E position<br>
 - simply disengage the carriage from the mover plate.
-After homing, the carriage will return to the zero position on the right and the motor is ready to knit.</u>
+After homing, the carriage will return to the zero position on the right and the motor is ready to knit.*

 **(It can happen, that the carriage activates the zero position endstop when it returned right after homing.
 Simply ignore this error message and clear it by pressing the `SELECT` button.)**